 Not letting setbacks, whether these are major or minor, negatively impact you could be the key to getting good grades at University.
 Unfortunately, it is inevitable that you will get some bad grades, feedback you didn’t expect or even fail modules you had worked incredibly hard for.

 The students who excel are the ones who learn from these experiences and use this to inform their future performance.
 So, ensure you are ready to deal with setbacks and use them to your advantage, there is nothing to be gained from mulling over disappointments and allowing this to affect how you motivate yourself.

 Reward Yourself Appropriately

-Whether this is a meal out with your best mates, a computer game, some chocolate or something else; it doesn’t matter but make sure it something that will keep you working hard through the tricky periods.
-The chocolate idea may actually be more useful that you thought, too!
+Whether this is a meal out with your best mates, a computer game, some chocolate or something else; it doesn’t matter but make sure its something that will keep you working hard through the tricky periods.
+The chocolate idea may actually be more useful than you thought, too!

 Dopamine elevates your heart rate and helps with motivation and there are also anti-depressant properties as well so although certainly not a superfood, rewarding oneself with chocolate during gruelling periods of study could be a great way to stay motivated.

 These are our quick and handy tips to staying motivated at university but there are of course lots of other ways to stay positive and on top of our studies.
 The key is really to remember that you have all sorts of resources at your disposal from tutors and friends to family, and it is all about managing things so you don’t feel too daunted.